mirajdeepbhandari/GenAI_Reference/README.md

-# 1) Fine-Tuning Large Language Models (LLMs) ON Colab 100% Free GPU (7B PARAMETERS ALSO INCLUDED WITH INFERENCE)
+# 1) Fine-Tuning Large Language Models (LLMs) ON Colab 100% Free GPU (7B Parameters also Included With Inference)

 **Welcome!
 Here, you'll discover how to fine-tune any LLM for your specific needs using your own dataset.
 Whether it's for your shop, office, school, or any other business, you can create a custom Q&A chatbot tailored to your requirements.
 Let's dive into how you can structure a chat template and fine-tune an LLM model using Hugging Face Transformers.**
 <br><br>